-6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency
+6 Things to Know About Public Service Loan Forgiveness During COVID-19

 - have Direct Loans that are not in default, and

-- work full-time for a qualifying employer during the extension of the suspension of payment period,
+- work full-time for a qualifying employer during the payment suspension,

 Reduced Work Hours Could Impact Your Eligibility

-You must continue to work full-time (30 hours or more per week) for a qualifying employer to have the suspended payments count toward PSLF.
+You must continue to work full-time for a qualifying employer to have the suspended payments count toward PSLF.
+Full-time means either 30 hours a week or what your employer considers to be full-time, whichever is greater.
 You can meet the full-time requirement by being employed part-time for multiple employers, but they must all be qualifying employers.

-If you no longer work full-time for a qualifying employer, the suspended payments from the time you went below 30 hours per week or lost your employment (or were laid off or furloughed) will not count toward PSLF.
-You don’t lose your eligibility for PSLF entirely.
-If you later meet the qualifying employer and full-time status requirements, payments you make at that point will count toward PSLF and can be added to the count of qualifying payments you had when you originally went below 30 hours per week or lost your employment with a qualifying employer.
+If you no longer work full-time for a qualifying employer or lost your job, your suspended payments will not count toward PSLF.
+But you don’t lose your eligibility for PSLF entirely.
+If you later meet the qualifying employer and full-time status requirements, payments you make at that point will count toward PSLF.
+Those new qualifying payments can be added to the count of qualifying payments you had before you lost your job or full-time status.

 Additional Payments Will Reduce Your Amount Forgiven

-In most cases, it’s a good financial strategy to make additional payments, if you can, during the 0% interest period.
+In most cases, it’s a good financial strategy to make additional payments while interest is set at 0%.
 If you are seeking PSLF, however, additional payments may not be in your best interest.

-If you make payments during the period of suspended payments, they won’t make you eligible for PSLF sooner.
-The suspended $0 payments already qualify toward your required 120 PSLF payments, so not making additional payments maximizes the amount to be forgiven.
+If you make payments during the payment pause, they won’t make you eligible for PSLF sooner.
+The suspended $0 payments already qualify toward your required 120 PSLF payments.
+So not making additional payments maximizes the amount you can get forgiven.

-As a reminder, the best way to benefit from and to confirm you are meeting PSLF requirements is to submit your PSLF form annually.
+The best way to confirm you’re meeting PSLF requirements is to submit your PSLF form annually.
 Use the PSLF Help Tool to complete your PSLF form.
-Print it, sign it, have your employer sign it, and submit it to FedLoan Servicing.
-Keep these signature requirements below in mind before submitting your ECF.
+Print it, sign it, have your employer sign it, and submit it to MOHELA.
+Keep the signature requirements in mind before submitting your form.

-It’s important to recertify on time, so that you remain on your IDR plan.
-If you aren’t on an IDR plan or a plan where your monthly payment amount is at least what you would pay under a 10-Year Standard Repayment Plan, payments you make after the payment suspension period ends won’t count toward PSLF.
+It’s important to recertify on time so that you stay on your IDR plan.
+If you aren’t on an IDR plan, payments you make after the payment pause ends won’t count toward PSLF.

-Consider what your financial circumstances will be when repayment resumes.
+Consider what your situation will be when repayment restarts.
 You might want to recertify early.
-If you recertify, your new payment amount will begin after the payment suspension ends.
-If you would like to recertify during the payment suspension, contact your loan servicer to request to do so.
+If you recertify, your new payment amount will begin after the payment pause ends.
+If you would like to recertify during the payment pause, contact your loan servicer.

 Remember to Avoid PSLF Scams!

-There is no fee for the suspension of payments and other federal student loan benefits—not from the federal government and not from your loan servicer.
+There is no fee for the payment pause and other federal student loan benefits—not from the federal government and not from your loan servicer.
 If someone asks for money to suspend payments on your loans or help you apply for PSLF (for example), it’s a scam.
-Learn more about avoiding student aid scams.
+Learn to avoid student aid scams.